WildernessLabs/Documentation/docs/Meadow/Meadow.Foundation/Working_with_Sensors/Sensor_Service/index.md

 Once you have registered your polling sensors with the `SensorService`, you continue to read values from them using their respective `Read` and events.
 Behind the scenes, the `SensorService` will manage the polling of the sensors at the regular interval using the shared thread.

 `SensorService` is transparent to the sensor.
-It doesn't change how you interact with the sensor, it just manages the polling of the sensor, replacing the timer with the timer built into the service.
+It doesn't change how you interact with the sensor, it just manages the polling of the sensor, replacing the sensor's internal thread loop with the timer thread built into the service.

 ## Migrate your sensors to SensorService